Venue Capacity Guide: Event Furniture Planning

 6ft Round Banqueting Table

-Higher capacity round table for larger banqueting suites.
+A higher capacity round table, ideal for larger banqueting suites.
 Seats 10–12 per table.

 £119.95 ex-VAT